maniacalhamster/CorollaHybridInventory/README.md

 - provide a more user-friendly interface
 - explore Vercel's v0 model
 - refresh my familiarity with NextJS, shadcn, and Tanstack Table

+## TODO

+- [ ] Add a "what it does" section w/ screenshots
+- [ ] Integrate data fetch into main app rather than relying on a script
+- [ ] Remove default configs and prompt user for zipcode/radius